aminnie/amidifx/README.md

 * In January 2021, I ported the solution to a single board computer (SBC) - the Seeed Odyssey: https://www.seeedstudio.com/ODYSSEY-X86J4105800-p-4445.html.
   * This X86-based SBC has 8GB RAM, support for SATA drives and SSDs (including M.2 and NVMe), as well as onboard ARM microcontroller that is integrated to the X86 via USB.
 This ARM controller can programmed to add low level GPIO to a AMIDIFX running on the X86.
 The JavaFX application forwards MIDI layering configurations to the ARM controller to manage MIDI keyboard layering, muting, etc.
   * A Screen with 1024 x 600 or better a 1280 by 800 resolution - capacitive touch preferably.
-I use this one: https://www.waveshare.com/10.1inch-hdmi-lcd-with-case.htm
+I use this one: https://www.waveshare.com/10.1inch-hdmi-lcd-with-case.htm.
+The buttons a big enough for a comfortable touch on 10" and 16" touch screens.
   * A MIDI Interface DIN Board.
 This board provides the MIDI DIN IN and OUT connectivity to the Odyssey ARM controller via the one/two sets of Serial GPIO pins.
 Most MIDI interface boards will work.
 For example, I use the midibox.org (http://www.ucapps.de/) dual MIDI channel MBHP_MIDI_IO board.
 Note: This board is not needed at this time, as the MIDI keyboard can be connected directly to the AMIDIFX host via USB, or a DIN to USB converter such as: https://www.amazon.com/gp/product/B08HMWJWDW/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&psc=1

-* At this time, the Deebach Blackbox (https://www.deebach.eu/) sound module, Roland Integra 7, or a MIDI GM compatible sound module is supported
+* At this time, the Deebach Blackbox (https://www.deebach.eu/) sound module, Roland Integra 7, or a MIDI GM compatible sound modules are supported

 * MIDI file manipulation software.
 MidiYodi (https://www.canato.se/midiyodi/) works great for manipulating channel events, inserting Preset and Bar Counter CUE meta messages, program changes, and moving channels around to map to you keyboard preferences.
 I use CHAN 2 for Bass, CHAN 3 + 12 for Lower, and CHAN 4 + 14 + 15 for Upper.
 Channel numbers can chamged to different values in the AMIDIFX config file.